amarrh/jsondata-earthquakesAPI/README.md

-# Simple program that fetches json data from an Earthquakes API and than outputs useful information on a console
+# Simple program that fetches json data from an Earthquakes API and than outputs useful informations on a console